DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/SpellingRules.md

 * e-paper
 * iBook
 * EPUBreader (Firefox add-on)
+* Pandoc and Calibre (though they themselves write it with a lowercase first letter, this in practice makes teh etxt harder to read)

 -- avoid 'epub' if refering to the general kind of electronic publication and instead use *electronic publication(s)* if possible.

 ###Document/format names: